JasonJooste/MLflow2ROS/tests/README.md

 All models are run on the local development environment and dependencies are listed in `requirements_dev.txt`.

+Files generated as part of running the integration tests are placed in the `tests_generated_files` directory.

 ### How to create a new test
 Each integration test consists of:
 - A model